srinivasDadhapur/nodeposts/README.md

-# Share your knowledge
+# SharePost

-this app lets you post your articles and read other peoples articles
+a simple Blogpost that lets you register, login, post your articles and read articles written by others.